 - Less control: With an IRA you have full control of your assets.
 With a 401(k), your employer controls some aspects, such as where the money is and which investments are available to you.

-- Fees may be higher: You are stuck with the fee schedule for a 401(k).
+- Fees may be higher: While some 401(k) plans may offer lower fees than IRAs, some may also be higher.
+It’s important to compare the costs of both before making a decision.
+Once you have completed your 401(k) rollover then you are stuck with the fee schedule for a 401(k).
 This can sometimes eat into your retirement savings.
 For an IRA, you can shop around for the plan with the lowest fees.

 How do I complete an IRA to 401(k) rollover?